elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-08-28-cs2107-lecture-3-encryption-and-crypto-part-2.md

 This is because of "two key problem":
 - Same key used
 - Same plaintext block always give the same cpher block
-- Due to deterministic encryptioj process
+- Due to deterministic encryption process

 > We cant choose random IV for each block as the size of final cipher will increase